-This site is not a collection of bitter ramblings or the sorry tale of someone who ‘lost their first love’ or stopped ‘overcoming’.
-Rather this site is the collection of thoughts, formatted as questions, that lead me away from The Revival Fellowship and ultimately Christianity.
-Unlike Pastor Darryl’s proverbial frog in the saucepan – ‘falling away’ wasn’t something that gradually crept up on me, nor was I oblivious to the slowly boiling water.
-These ‘double-minded-man’ questions accumulated over a period of nine years which I became very good at ignoring.
+Unlike Pastor Darryl’s proverbial frog in the saucepan – falling away wasn’t something that gradually crept up on me, nor was I oblivious to the slowly boiling water.
+These double-minded-man questions accumulated over a period of nine years which I became very good at ignoring.
 These doubts came to a climax when I decided to address them and begin thinking critically about what I believe – which I had previously taken for granted.
 Ultimately as a result of this critical thinking I consciously and very deliberately decided to stop fellowshipping.

-My ‘testimony’
+My testimony

-It wasn’t until later, during uni, that I revisited these thoughts when coming across more inconsistencies and oddities within the teachings of the Revival Fellowship.
-In particular, I had a lot of unanswered questions regarding Bible numerics, British Israel, the pyramid and creationism (in addition to tongues).
-Still, I figured these niggling thoughts were Satan trying to distract me from the “bigger picture”.
-At this point I decided I wanted to find “true Christianity”.
-So I began systematically studying and probing each and every aspect; seeking to find (Matthew 7:7).
+These doubts came to a head during uni.
+I had a lot of unanswered questions regarding contradictions in the Bible, speaking in tongues, Bible numerics, the British Israel teachings, creationism, and teachings on the Pyramid of Giza.
+Still, I figured these niggling thoughts were Satan trying to distract me from the ‘bigger picture’.
+At this point I decided I wanted to find true Christianity.
+So I began systematically studying and probing each and every aspect; seeking to find (as promised in Matthew 7:7).

 It soon became evident that the only reason I kept attending the meetings was out of habit, guilt and indecision as to what I should do or believe instead.